bitfield/script/CONTRIBUTING.md

 Any change to the `script` API should also be accompanied by an update to the README.
 If you add a new method, add it in the appropriate place (sources, filters, or sinks), in its correct order alphabetically, and with a suitable (brief) example of its use.

-The README has a table of contents which is automatically generated and updated (when I work on it) by the VS Code [Markdown All In One](github.com/yzhang-gh/vscode-markdown) extension.
+The README has a table of contents that is automatically generated and updated (when I work on it) by the VS Code [Markdown All In One](github.com/yzhang-gh/vscode-markdown) extension.
 However, you don't need to use this to update the table of contents yourself.
 The format should be fairly self-explanatory.

 # Writing pipe operations